OR WAIT 15 SECS

 National governments are placing multi-billion dollar orders for stockpiles of Roche's Tamiflu.
 Consumers have been logging on to Internet pharmacies in droves to buy supplies of the drug, even though they could be counterfeit.
-The
+The UK police force has developed contingency plans for dealing with riots outside pharmacies as people struggle to get hold of it.
+But are we putting too much faith in Roche's Tamiflu to limit the impact of the impending flu pandemic?

 Governments need to take a wider view of the issue and look at diagnostics and preventive therapies if they are truly going to contain the spread of the virus.
 The report, titled Dealing with the Flu Pandemic reveals that there is indeed a much wider arsenal of products being developed to respond to the growing threat of avian flu, including vaccines, rapid diagnostic tests and additional antiviral treatments.